opendevstack/ods-project-quickstarters/boilerplates/fe-react/files/README.md

 ## Ajax Handling

-This boierplate comes with `rxjs` to handle ajax.
+This boilerplate comes with `rxjs` to handle ajax.
 Additionally as per need we can use other libs like `axios`.

 Using Rxjs DOM api for ajax see file - `rxjs/observable/dom/ajax` [AjaxObservable](http://reactivex.io/rxjs/file/es6/observable/dom/AjaxObservable.js.html)